 Dino Nicandros is a member of the Actors' Equity Association.
 He is a graduate of Pepperdine University where he earned a Bachelor of Arts degree (cum laude) in Theatre Arts, Emphasis in Acting and was recipient of the university’s John Raitt Award for Outstanding Contribution to the Performing Arts (2014).
-He was most recently seen in California Musical Theatre's 67th Music Circus Season production of 9 to 5 (Joe/ensemble).
 He will next be seen in 3-D Theatricals' production of Young Frankenstein (Dr. Frederick Frankenstein).

 Prior professional credits include McCoy Rigby Entertainment’s 2014 and 2015 Canada/U.S. tour of Rudolph The Red-Nosed Reindeer The Musical (Boss Elf); 3-D Theatricals' southern California production of The Addams Family (Lucas Beineke); Rubicon Theatre Company's Broadway Concert Series production of The Secret Garden (Dickon Sowerby); McCoy Rigby Entertainment's production of Mary Poppins (Robertson Ay) at the La Mirada Theatre For The Performing Arts; 3-D Theatricals' production of Side Show (Reptile Man); Theatre West - The Reiner Staged Reading Series' southern California production of How to Succeed in Business Without Really Trying (Bud Frump), and; the Lewis Family Playhouse's southern California production of Sondheim on Sondheim (Norm Lewis Track); 3-D Theatricals' southern California production of Ragtime (ensemble), and; McCoy Rigby Entertainment’s production of Les Miserables (ensemble) at La Mirada Theatre for the Arts.
 (This production was nominated for seven 2014 LA STAGE Alliance Ovation Awards, including "Best Production Of A Muscial" and "Best Acting Ensemble Of A Musical".)